 Robyn Yaxley

-Clinical Psychologist, Clinical Director & PhD Candidate
+Clinical Psychologist, Clinical Director, & PhD Candidate

 MPsych (Clin.
 Psych.), MAPS, FCCLP

 Robyn is a friendly, down to earth clinical psychologist with 20+ years of experience treating a wide range of presenting problems in group and individual therapy.
 She prides herself on adjusting her approach to help her clients gain the skills and knowledge they need to overcome their personal and mental health difficulties whatever they may be, and achieve their personal goals.
-She has trained extensively in a wide range of evidence-based techniques such as Cognitive-Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), and Schema Therapy but these days primarily uses EMDR (Eye Movement Desensitisation and Reprocessing) due to it’s proven effectiveness in treating a wide range of conditions.
-She does her best work when assisting her clients to overcome the legacy of negative life experiences or trauma that has left them feeling frightened, worthless, inadequate, or unloveable and engaging in self-limiting thoughts and behaviours.

-If you are looking for someone who seeks to understand you and the challenges you face, who will help you develop the skills and knowledge you need to change things for the better and will hold you accountable for improving your mental health and wellbeing then Robyn could be a great fit for you.
-She works exclusively with adults and is currently available Tuesday to Thursday.
+If you are looking for someone who seeks to understand you and the challenges you face, who will help you develop the skills and confidence you need to change things for the better then Robyn could be a great fit for you.

 Portrait of Val Ranson